j3channel/StreamElementsWidgets/Chat/iPhone Alert/README.md

 *Icon* - The icon displayed in the header of the notification.

 *Alert* - The sound that will be played when the notification is displayed.
+(Can be left blank if no audio required)

 *Volume* - The volume for the alert sound.